Woroba District

 Woroba District (District du Woroba) is one of 14 administrative districts of Ivory Coast.
-It is in the northeast part of the country.
+It is in the northwest part of the country.
 Its capital is Séguéla.

 Creation

 Woroba District was created in a 2011 administrative reorganisation of the subdivisions of Ivory Coast.
 The territory of the district was composed by merging the regions of Bafing and Worodougou.

 Administrative divisions

 Woroba District is currently subdivided into three regions and the following departments: